+'''

 x[VAR] ~ <some definition>

+'''

 Are allowed.
 You cannot use if statements for example.
-And all 'params' sections are declarative and unordered. i.e. the order of the statements in a single 'params' section makes no difference to the mixed effect model.
+And all effect levels are declarative and unordered. i.e. the order of the statements in a single effects level makes no difference to the mixed effect model.